SeaLifeFlake/News-Editor/README.md

 # News Editor by OvO

-With this script can user change your the news of your Homepage if they have the password you had defined.
+This script allows people to change your news on their homepage with the proper password you've set before.

 # How to Install to your Website

-Just Download the Files and Then customize it to your files etc.
+Just download the files and customize them.

 # Example Website with CSS style
 https://ovo.lima-city.de/